Surin Islands Travel Guide: Snorkeling & Moken Village Adventure

 Camping in the Surin Islands

-Camping in the Surin Islands is one of the most memorable ways to experience their natural beauty, with national park tents and simple bungalows available on Ko Surin Nuea.
-While it’s possible to arrange everything independently, the easiest option by far is to book through a travel company, which can organise your transfers, permits, and accommodation in one package.
-Facilities are basic, but waking up to waves rolling into a quiet, empty bay is an experience that’s hard to beat.
+Camping is definitely the best way to immerse yourself in the natural beauty of the Surin Islands, with national park tents and simple bungalows available on Koh Surin Nuea.
+While it’s possible to arrange your stay independently, the easiest option is to book through a travel company who can organise your transfers, permits, accommodation and daily snorkeling activities all in one package.
+The facilities are basic, but there’s no better feeling than waking up to the sound of the sea gently lapping on shore on completely empty beaches!

-We visited the Surin Islands on a day tour from Phuket with Love Andaman, a company we’ve used several times in Phuket.
-Their tours are well-organized, environmentally conscious, and known for amazing staff, so it was the obvious choice for this adventure.
+We booked our Surin Islands day tour with Love Andaman, a company we’ve used several times now in Phuket.
+We find their tours to be well-organized, environmentally friendly and to have great staff, so it was the obvious choice for this adventure.

 Snorkeling at Nemo Gulf